HomeData & benchmarks › Technology & AI

 The Differences Owners Don't See Until They Cost Money

-Sales data by dish category is the most valuable asset a POS can deliver.
-Masterestaurant uses it for menu engineering: removing low-margin dishes, promoting high-velocity items, designing combos that raise ticket size.
-Without that report — which 61 % of legacy systems don't generate cleanly — the owner makes menu decisions on instinct, not numbers.
-Total cost of ownership (TCO) over 3 years is where legacy loses definitively.
-Initial license USD 2,000 + annual maintenance USD 400 + a major upgrade USD 800 = USD 4,000 over 3 years, not counting lost operational time.
-A cloud POS at USD 99/month = USD 3,564 over 3 years, with all updates, remote support, and multi-location capability included.
+We use it for menu engineering: cutting low-margin dishes, pushing high-velocity items, building combos that raise ticket size.
+61 % of legacy systems don't generate that report cleanly, and without it the owner runs the menu on instinct, not numbers.
+This is where legacy loses for good: total cost of ownership (TCO) over 3 years.
+Add the initial license (USD 2,000), annual maintenance (USD 400), and one major upgrade (USD 800), and you land at USD 4,000 over three years, not counting lost operational time along the way.
+A cloud POS at USD 99 a month comes to USD 3,564 over the same stretch, with every update, remote support, and multi-location capability already built in.

 Point by point